Lighta657/Data_Analytics_Portfolio/README.md

 AWS Sentiment Predictions for Iphone and Samsung Galaxy project used Amazon Elastic MapReduce clusters to collect sentiments for several types of smartphones from Common Crawl data.

-Tweet mining project used MS Azure Databricks platform to perform text mining EDA and ML for a large tweet data set.
+Tweet mining project used MS Azure Databricks platform to perform text mining EDA and ML (Natural Language Processing) for a large tweet data set.